 SHIFT CottageGeorgian Bay, Ontario

-The site for this 2000-square-foot family cottage on an island in Georgian Bay was chosen for its topography and orientation.
-Nestled into the exposed, washed granite of the island and against a line of trees, the cottage is sheltered against the strong winds off of the water.
+On the edge of a Precambrian granite island, the site for this 2000 square-foot cottage was chosen for its topography and its orientation.
+Nestled into the rock and against a line of trees, the cottage is sheltered from the powerful winds that whip across the island.